ksaaskil/kimmosaaskilahti.fi/docs/books/index.md

 # Books I have read

 I like to read books.
 Since 2022, I have kept track of which books I have read.
-Books that made a lasting impression to me have been marked with the star.
+Books that I especially liked or that made a big impression on me have been marked with the star.

 ## 2024